 - Time keeping In the UK punctuality is very important, especially in academic life and business.
 You should always be on time for lectures, classes and meetings with academic and support staff.
 If you are going to be late, it is advisable for you to telephone in advance of the appointment.
 If you are late for an appointment do not be surprised if you are told to make another appointment to be seen on another day.
 Similarly, if you cannot make it to an appointment at all, it is always advisable to telephone and let the person know in advance. - Being polite Saying 'please' and 'thank you' is considered to be an important part of British culture.
 If you need to ask for someone's help, no matter who it is, it is polite to use the words 'please' and 'thank you'.
-This can make all the difference in the way that people respond to you. - Queuing When you are at a reception desk, waiting to see your tutor, buying food in the canteen, in the supermarket, bank or wherever there are a number of people wanting to speak to someone, it is polite to queue and wait your turn.
+This can make all the difference in the way that people respond to you. - Queuing In the UK, it is considered polite to queue and wait for your turn.
 In some countries this is not the norm however, in the UK you will find that this is common practice and part of your daily routine.
-The British love to queue!

-- Gender Men and women play an equal role in society in the UK.
+The British love to queue! - Gender Men and women play an equal role in society in the UK.
 There are no rules or regulations which prevent men or women doing specific jobs both men and women alike carry out all roles at all levels.
 This is not only at Cardiff Met but in every organisation in the UK. - Equality When you are talking to someone or are requesting a service from them, no matter whom they are and no matter what role or status they have, you must be courteous and not demanding.
 This can range from buying a train ticket, asking for information at a reception desk, asking your tutors for advice or speaking to an Immigration Officer.
 People will be less willing to provide the assistance you require if you are not courteous and respectful. - Smoking Smoking is banned from enclosed public places in the UK.
 This means that people can only smoke in designated areas where there is a smoking sign.
 This ban affects most public premises e.g. restaurants, pubs, bars, shops, cinemas, shopping centres, leisure centres, other enclosed workplaces and public transport.
 Cardiff Met has been a non-smoking university for many years.
 If you are a smoker, please ensure that you only smoke in the designated areas and you do not smoke in your room in halls of residence.
 Anyone who does not abide by these rules could face criminal charges and a fine.